SatoryKono/bioactivity_data_acquisition/docs/etl_contract/02-pipeline-config.md

 Every pipeline in the `bioetl` framework is driven by a declarative YAML configuration file.
 This approach separates the pipeline's logic (defined in its Python class) from its behavior (defined in the YAML), making pipelines flexible, reusable, and easy to manage.

-All configuration files are validated at runtime against a set of strongly-typed Pydantic models located in `src/bioetl/configs/models.py`.
+All configuration files are validated at runtime against a set of strongly-typed Pydantic models located in `src/bioetl/config/models/`.
+The models are organized into logical modules (base, http, cache, paths, determinism, validation, transform, postprocess, source, cli, fallbacks) and are all re-exported through `src/bioetl/config/models/__init__.py` for backward compatibility.
 This ensures that all configurations are well-formed and contain all necessary parameters before the pipeline begins execution.

 ## Configuration Skeleton